-Before you get started installing garbage disposal, be sure to clean the area under the sink and clear out the sink of any debris.
+Before you get started installing the garbage disposal, be sure to clean the area under the sink and clear out the sink of any debris.

 If you are replacing an old garbage disposal, unplug the disposal before beginning.
-We did not have a garbage disposal to begin with.
+We did not have a garbage disposal, to begin with.

 If you don’t see a plug under your kitchen sink, be sure to turn off the electricity to the disposal on your power circuit box.

 First, disconnect the tailpiece connected to the sink drain (or your old garbage disposal if you are just changing garbage disposal).

 The tailpiece is the plumbing pipe going horizontal between the two sides of the kitchen sink.